MemVerge/splash/doc/Design.md

 ## Storage Plugin

 User can supply his/her own storage and network implementation for Splash shuffle manager by implementing additional storage-plugins.
-Currently, two example plugins are provided out of the box:
+Currently, one example plugin is provided out of the box:
 * The shared file system plugin runs on a mountable shared file system like NFS.
-* The local file system plugin implements the same behavior as the original Spark shuffle manager.

 This diagram below illustrates the structure of the storage plugin framework.